StatisKit/StatisKit/doc/developper/public/fork.rst

 .. figure:: clone.png
     :alt: Repository status after fork and clone steps.

-    Repository status after fork and clone steps.
+    Repository status after fork and clone of a repository.

+    The repository is named :code:`<reponame>`.
     The left hand cloud represents the repository on the **StatisKit** organization `GitHub` account.
-    The right hand clound represents the forked repository on your `GitHub` account.
+    The right hand clound represents the forked repository on your :code:`<username>` `GitHub` account.
     The computer represents the cloned repository on your computer.
-    Considering that you are on the:code:`master` branch on your computer you can compare your local branch to remote branches using:
+    Considering that you are on the :code:`master` branch on your computer you can compare your local branch to remote branches using:

     * for the remote branch on the **StatisKit** `GitHub` account,